mgonto/apis-strike-back/README.md

-## Talk Starter
+## APIs Strike Back: The Rise Of JSON Web Tokens

-This are the slides for the talk WHAT TALK?
+This are the slides for the talk APIs Strike back: The rise of JSON Web Tokens?

-You can see them at http://mgonto.github.io/talk-starter
+You can see them at http://mgonto.github.io/apis-strike-back

 ## Thanks